Bete-a-feu-Recto_rhum_A1710_distillerie_martinique

 What better than a Bête à Feu to see you through all these tasting experiences?

-This white rum combines sweetness for neat consumption, character for a quality white punch, and a burst of flavour to enhance your cocktails.
+This white rum combines sweetness for pure tasting, character for a quality white punch and an explosion of flavor to enhance your cocktail.

-* ‘5%’, the name used to describe the traditional white punch made from 95% white rum and 5% sugar.
+* ” 5% ” : a small name given to the typical white punch made with 95% white rum and 5% sugar.

 Tasting…